wangyu-ustc/USTC_QA_System/README.md

 what is the name of the human-like robot developed by USTC?
 What is the the major breakthrough of USTC?
 What is the telephone number for the University of Science and Technology of China?
-What is the telephone nunber for the President's Office of USTC?
+What is the telephone number for the President's Office of USTC?
 What is USTC's rank in QS news?

 ### Who Question